Bone Mineral Densitometry

-A BMD exam involves a thin, low-dose X-ray beam with two distinct energy peaks being passed through the spine, hip, or forearm.
-One peak is absorbed mainly by soft tissue and the other by bone.
-Special computer software can subtract the soft tissue information and display bone density measurements, such as how many grams of calcium and other bone minerals are in a square centimeter of bone.
+Early detection is important because you may not even notice you have low bone density until you sustain a painful fracture.
+A bone mineral densitometry (BMD) passes a low-dose X-ray beam through the spine, hip, or forearm.
+Special computer software then displays bone density measurements, such as how many grams of calcium and other bone minerals are in a square centimeter of bone.
 Generally, the higher the mineral content, the denser the bone is, and the denser the bones are, the less likely they are to fracture.
-Early detection is important because you may not even notice you have it until you sustain a painful fracture.

 Appointments are required for all exams except X-ray, which is offered on a walk-in basis.
 Requisitions are required for every appointment.